-- 55. The Isle of Man reported that since 1 January 2016 it has not denied access to MAP in cases in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty.
-However, no such cases in relation hereto were received since that date - 56.
-Peers did not provide input in relation to the Isle of Man's implementation of the Action 14 Minimum Standard.
+70. The Isle of Man reported that since 1 April 2019 it has also not denied access to MAP in cases in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty.
+However, no such cases in relation hereto were received since that date.